MichaelLarocca/blog-michael-jude-larocca/posts/2023/02-23/icodethis-improve-your-coding-skills-with-free-daily-challenges.md

 Your username is prominent on your profile card, and your member joined date displays directly below it.

 #### **Bio**
 The bio section provides you an opportunity to let others know more about you.
+Below your bio, the total number of likes and completed challenges display with corresponding icons.

 #### **Website**
 You can only add one URL for your website, so I decided to provide my newly created [LinkFree](https://selftaughttxg.com/2023/01-23/linkfree-connect-to-your-audience-with-a-single-link/) address!